sigsum/sigsum/proposals/2023-01-checkpoint-format.md

 The signature output is encoded directly as the `signature` field of `get-tree-head` API requests in the Sigsum ecosystem.

-To produce signed notes compatible with the Omniwitness ecosystem, these signatures are encoded according to the [signed note specification](https://pkg.go.dev/golang.org/x/mod/sumdb/note) with the Base64 encoding of the key hash as the key Name, and the first 4 bytes of the key hash as the KeyHash.
+To produce signed notes compatible with the Omniwitness ecosystem, these signatures are encoded according to the [signed note specification](https://pkg.go.dev/golang.org/x/mod/sumdb/note) with the log’s origin line as the key Name, and the first 4 bytes of the key hash as the KeyHash.
 This is redundant, but it encodes the current 1:1 mapping of key to log identity of Sigsum logs into the more flexible checkpoint ecosystem.

-**Discussion point**: instead of reusing the key hash as the key name, should we just call it a more readable `self` and rely on the uint32 key hash to avoid accidental collisions?
-I can’t quite imagine how this would break but it feels uncomfortable.
-On the other hand, as specified checkpoints are pretty unreadable.

 #### Example